Scalr/scalr-cli/README.md

   -help       Shows documentation for all (or specified) command(s) -verbose    Shows complete request and response communication data -configure  Run configuration wizard
+  -update     Updates this tool to the latest version by downloading and replacing current binary
 ```

 ## Configure: